John Gumley: Life

 Gumley was the eldest son of Peter Gumley, a cabinet maker, and Elizabeth Davis.
-In 1692 he married Susannah White, sister-in-law to Sir John Wittewrong, 3rd Baronet.
-By 1694 he was advertising "all sorts of cabinet work", but his most successful enterprises were in glass-making.
-In 1703 he supplied large mirrors to Chatsworth House, and in 1705 opened a glass-house at Lambeth.
-In 1712 his work was praised by Richard Steele in The Spectator.
+In 1692, he married Susannah White, sister-in-law to Sir John Wittewrong, 3rd Baronet.
+By 1694, he was advertising "all sorts of cabinet work", but his most successful enterprises were in glass-making.
+In 1703, he supplied large mirrors to Chatsworth House, and in 1705 opened a glass-house at Lambeth.
+In 1712, his work was praised by Richard Steele in The Spectator.

 Gumley and James Moore succeeded Gerrit Jensen as royal cabinet-makers in 1715, and in 1716 Pulteney appointed Gumley Deputy Commissioner of Musters.
 After unsuccessfully contesting Bramber (UK Parliament constituency) in 1722, he became MP for Steyning.
-In 1724 he was appointed Commissioner General of Musters.
+In 1724, he was appointed Commissary General of Musters.
 He built Gumley House in Isleworth which was left to his daughter Anna Maria.
-Retiring as an MP in 1727, he died 19 December 1728.
+Retiring as an MP in 1727.
+He died on 19 December 1728, aged 57 or 58.